poseidon-tech/poseidon-tech/README.md

 - 🎓 &nbsp; Currently pursuing my masters in CS at University of Florida.
 - ✍ &nbsp; Worked on different back-end Technologies like spring, FastAPI and flask.
-- 💼 &nbsp; Former Programmer analyst at Cognizant and SWE Intern at Future Ready Talent.
+- 💼 &nbsp; Former Software Engineer at Cognizant and SWE Intern at Future Ready Talent.
 - 🤔 &nbsp; I like to learn new technologies in my free time.
 - 📫 How to reach me Email - prajay090@gmail.com Linkedin - https://www.linkedin.com/in/prajay-yalamanchili/